 By June 15th of each year all students must submit a progress report summarizing their activities during the past year and their future plans.
-This report will serve as the focal document for the annual student evaluation, though reports from the student's research advisor, committee chairpersons, course instructors, teaching supervisors, etc. will also be considered.
-Therefore, the progress report should incorporate everything the student wishes the faculty to know at the time of the evaluation.
-At the minimum it should include the following information, when applicable:
+This report will serve as the focal document for the annual student evaluation, although reports from the student's research advisor, committee chairpersons, course instructors, teaching supervisors, etc. will also be considered.
+Therefore, the progress report should incorporate everything the student wishes the faculty to know at the time of their evaluation.
+At minimum, it should include the following information, when applicable:

 - a statement of last year's goals and the extent to which they have been achieved

 - a list of the courses taken and the grades attained

 - a list of program "milestones" completed

 - a list of any awards or honors attained